Dynamic Matching and Allocation of Tasks: Conclusion

 \section{Conclusion}

-In this work, we consider an environment with career concerns, where the workers are assessed by different clients over time before finally getting matched and then working for a particular client.
-The mechanism considered requires the planner to take actions based on the outputs (stochastic) produced by the self-interested workers, where the outputs depend on both productivity of workers (unknown thus adverse selection) and efforts exerted (unobserved thus moral hazard).
-The workers also do not know their own productivities across different tasks (adverse selection).
-Therefore, the model features both adverse selection (on both sides) and moral hazard (on one side).
-We construct a mechanism $\textendash$ assessment, matching and payment rules $\textendash$ that ensures that both moral hazard and adverse selection thereby achieving high total long-run revenue (total long-run profits) in a wide-range of settings.
-We also show that in the proposed mechanism, the workers find it optimal to follow simple maximum truth bang-bang (MTBB) strategies.
+In this work, we consider an environment with career concerns, where the workers are assessed by different clients over time before finally getting matched to a particular client.
+The mechanism considered requires the planner to take actions based on the outputs produced by the self-interested workers, where the outputs depend on both productivity of workers and efforts exerted (unobserved thus moral hazard).
+We consider the settings where the workers and clients are extremely patient and want to optimize the long-run utilities, which are defined as the limit of means of stage game utilities.
+Hence, any experimentation carried out for a finite time to assess the matches is costless.
+We construct a mechanism that achieves optimal total long-run revenue in the equilibrium when the tasks are homogeneous (the worker's qualities across tasks do not vary) and have a bimodal distribution.
 We propose a notion of stability - ``long-run stability'', which is meaningful for matching environments with incomplete information and learning.
-In a wide-range of settings, we prove that our proposed mechanism can achieve long-run stability.
+In a wide-range of settings, we prove that our proposed mechanism achieves long-run stability.